 The tone was dark and angry.
 The guardian silenced, allowing the other to calm himself.
 The Dodekatheon stopped playing for a moment to hug his lyre.
 The emotions swelling in his chest had to be sorted before he could continue.
 A tear threatened to leave his eye as he recalled his first premonition.

-It has been brief, but the emotion and action had been so intense he could never forget it.
+It had been brief, but the emotion and action had been so intense he could never forget it.
 There was a woman before him, an innocent.
 They had looked at each other for a moment before he rushed her, pinning her to the ground.
 The event to follow haunted him still.
 It was too cruel to witness such an act, but when he realized it was him, he could not bear the guilt.

 The guardian had tried for years to help him understand what he had seen, but Apollo never wanted to.
 He knew in the days when the gods were free they had forced themselves on women and men the world over.
 Many had been his own god’s doing.
-He did not want to be associated with such behavior.
+The divine host did not want to be associated with such behavior.
 He wished to be different.
 Perhaps it was a desire to be free of the bad karma of past deeds, or the perspective of a mortal’s moral compass.
 Either way, this Apollo refused to give in and accept such a fate.

 Sitting upright, the musician started playing again.
 This time though, his voice accompanied it.
 Without words, his voice rang with resistance and resilience.
 Those in the bazaar smiled to finally hear their favorite performer again.
 He even wore a smile.
 The guardian could not help but smile down at him.
-Childish he might be, the Dodekatheon host had a way with his voice.
+Childish he might be, the Dodekatheon had a way with his voice.

 Suddenly, Apollo stopped singing.
 His voice was cut off sharply, suddenly stricken with pain.
 The guardian gaped with horror.
 Dropping the lyre, the male clutched his chest as he gaped at the ground.